What is Tableau?

 The availability of data is growing at a rapid pace, and most people are working hard to answer those complex questions that are puzzling in the industry.
 This often involves disparate, multiple sources, large and others need that is to be connected.
 It just requires a transformation for better communication in a consumable manner to all the departments.

-The significant benefits of Tableau Business Intelligence Reporting tool are listed below:
+The significant benefits of the Tableau Business Intelligence Reporting tool are listed below:

 - Quickly Creation of High Interactive Plans